Orlando Redekopp Anti-Apartheid Collection

 About the Collection

-An element of the Chicago Anti-Apartheid Movement Collection, the Orlando Redekopp Collection is comprised of materials related to Redekopp's time as an activist and South African election observer.
+A related collection to the Chicago Anti-Apartheid Movement Collection, the Orlando Redekopp Collection is comprised of materials related to Redekopp's time as an activist and South African election observer.
 During the 1980s and 1990s, Redekopp, along with his wife Joan Gerig, lived in Chicago and participated in various local efforts to help end conscription and apartheid abroad.
 As a pastor in the First Church of the Brethren on Chicago's west side, Redekopp and his wife Joan facilitated many of their messages against apartheid and conscription through their religious community.

 Collection Inventory